19hours/sg-statutes/Acts/Income Tax Act.md

 ### Concessionary rate of tax for income derived from debt securities

-43N\.—(1) Notwithstanding section 43, the Minister may by regulations provide that tax at the rate of 10% or such other concessionary rate shall be levied and paid for each year of assessment upon —
+43N\.—(1) Notwithstanding section 43, the Minister may by regulations provide that tax at the rate of 10% shall be levied and paid for each year of assessment upon —

 (a) interest derived by any company from any qualifying debt securities;